HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 despite the co-existence of a smaller but sizable colonist population from mostly Spain and France (and later, China and India) who came along with the Brits.
-After the island gained independence with the clever political maneuvers from the old king and the old general decades ago with the locals' support, English remained as the "official" language on the island on the surface, while the island gradually fractured into numerous small cultural enclaves each dominated by their own native languages.
+Even before the island gained independence with the clever political maneuvers from the old king and the old general decades ago with the locals' support, the island was already gradually fracturing into numerous small cultural enclaves each dominated by their own native languages, while English remained as the "official" language on the surface.
+The independence exacerbated this.
-From the dwindling British populations, to the aboriginals with a even smaller population, to the quickly growing local Spanish / French / Chinese / Indian communities, the lack of a *real* common language slowly became a problem.
+From the dwindling British populations, to the aboriginals with a even smaller population, to the quickly growing local Spanish、French、Chinese、Indian communities, the lack of a *real* common language quickly became a real problem.
 While the people were too caught up in the corruption、poverty、political infighting to propose anything else,
 <span style="color:Beige">Serena</span>'s rise brought enough stablities
 such that different groups now have the political will